 Let’s discuss the causes of canine conjunctivitis in more detail...

 Curious canines like to investigate with their noses.
 For this reason, their head is often down a hole, in a hedge, or somewhere else inappropriate!
 It’s not surprising that dogs end up with a lot of unwanted debris in their eyes.

-Although the eye does have defence mechanisms such as blinking and producing tears, dogs with eye irritations can rub them on the floor or scratch at them, making things worse.
+Although the eye does have defense mechanisms such as blinking and producing tears, dogs with eye irritation can rub them on the floor or scratch at them, making things worse.
 The contaminated eye (say, small particles, soil, or pollen) may react by calling for help from the immune system.
 This will increase the blood supply to the eye and cause redness.
 This redness may be temporary and settle quickly.
 However, if your dog is rubbing at the red, inflamed eye, they can injure the already delicate area.
 As a result, the bacteria that normally live in low numbers on the surface of the eye may take advantage of the situation and multiply.
 This often creates the sticky yellow/white/green discharge.

 For a simple case of contamination, cleaning the eyes at home using large make-up removing pads soaked with filtered, distilled, or cooled boiled water can help remove debris from the eye.
 If the redness persists or is accompanied by increasing amounts of discharge, veterinary help must be sought.
 Your vet will be able to rule out other causes for your dog’s eye inflammation and develop an appropriate treatment plan.

 This type of conjunctivitis is usually treated with flushing of the eye and/or antibiotic eye drops.